ben-manes/gradle-versions-plugin/README.md

 >   alone has to key them by the projects as well.

 > [!TIP]
-> - A build carrying the `isNonStable` recipe this README recommended can drop
+> - The `isNonStable` recipe formerly recommended here can be dropped, along with
->   it, along with the `rejectVersionIf` clause that called it.
-The built-in
+>   the `rejectVersionIf` clause that called it.
+The built-in check matches
->   check asks whether a version names a pre-release rather than whether it
->   names a release, so a qualifier it does not recognize, such as
+>   pre-release markers rather than a stable pattern, so a qualifier not in its
->   `13.4.0.jre11`, stays in the report rather than being withheld.
-A convention
+>   list, such as `13.4.0.jre11`, stays in the report.
+A convention not in the
->   the markers do not name, such as graphql-java's `-nf-` builds, still goes in
+>   marker list, such as graphql-java's `-nf-` builds, still goes in a
->   a `rejectVersionIf` filter, which composes with the built-in check rather
+>   `rejectVersionIf` filter, which is applied in addition to the built-in
->   than replacing it.
+>   check.
 > - Drop `!satisfiesDeclaredBound` from a `rejectVersionIf` rule, since the
 >   bound is now applied by `rejectOutOfBoundVersions`.
 The member is
 >   deprecated and will be removed in a later release; a warning is printed